imjoych/JCNetworking/README.md

 # JCNetworking
-A lightweight iOS networking framework based on [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [JSONModel](https://github.com/icanzilb/JSONModel).
+A lightweight iOS networking framework based on [AFNetworking](https://github.com/AFNetworking/AFNetworking).

 ## Features
 This framework supports the development of iOS 8.0+ in ARC.